sourcegraph/handbook/content/talent/types_of_interviews.md

 ### **Regional Sales Director**

-#### RSD presentation
+#### RSD sales presentation

 - Interviewer(s): Hiring Manager + Account Executive(s).
 - Duration: 60-minutes.
-- Details: you will be preparing a 60-minute presentation, to be shared with the Hiring Manager and Account Executive(s) on the team.
+- Details: You will prepare a 60-minute presentation to be shared with the Hiring Manager and Account Executive(s) on the team.
 Please use [this presentation](https://docs.google.com/presentation/d/1d9yZwfTn72oRSZPcjt-mBVbkWR8kWBTyNI3xHKrypJg/edit#slide=id.g9f9a1da303_0_3) as a guide for the conversation.
 The goal of the presentation is to help us get to know you better as a person and as a professional.
 Primary themes include your bio/work history, how you approach building and process, and the types of customers with whom you’ve worked in the past. \*\* If you have any issues accessing the above presentation, please email recruiting@sourcegraph.com and we will help you!

 #### RSD team collaboration with Sales Development